 Complementary competence modules support individual study paths and competence and make it possible to deepen or extend your knowledge.
+The modules can mainly be freely selected.
 You can include in your degree complementary competence modules that are compatible with your professional goals.
 The compatibility of the elective studies with your degree will be subject to prior agreement with your teacher tutor.

-Learning is made relevant to workplace development and the your personal goals.
+Learning is made relevant to workplace development and your personal goals.
 Learning outcomes have been defined for the modules on the basis of workplace needs as well as the future needs emerging from studies and surveys.